gfilicetti/gke-github-deployment/README.md

 ## Workload
 We will be deploying a container image of a customized 'ffmpeg' build to a GKE Autopilot Kubernetes cluster.

-## Notes
-- Due to the need for potentially 15k+ nodes, configuration and deployment of multiple Autopilot clusters must be supported.
+> __Note:__ Due to the need for potentially 15k+ nodes, configuration and deployment of multiple Autopilot clusters must be supported.

 ## Getting started (Infrastructure Deployment)